UK rap: New generation: Late 1990s–early 2000s

-Underground to mainstream: 2000s to 2010s
+Rise to mainstream: 2000s–2010s

 A new generation of artists emerged following the turn of the century, including Jehst, Skinnyman, Nicky Spesh, Foreign Beggars and Usmaan.
-At the same time, a new style of electronic music emerged in the early 2000s, derivative of UK garage and jungle, with influences from dancehall, drum and bass and hip hop; this new genre was dubbed "grime" (sometimes called eskibeat or sublow) and effectively superseded UK hip hop in both popularity and the mainstream conscious.
+At the same time, a new style of electronic music emerged in the early 2000s, derivative of UK garage and jungle, with influences from dancehall, drum and bass and hip-hop; this new genre was dubbed "grime" (sometimes called eskibeat or sublow) and effectively superseded UK hip-hop in both popularity and the mainstream conscious.
 Grime is generally considered to be distinct from hip-hop due to its roots primarily being genres such as UK garage and jungle.
-In 2001, Roots Manuva claimed that British hip hop "is more healthy" than American hip-hop, and is more about making the music than is it about exploiting wealth or hitting it rich.
+In 2001, Roots Manuva claimed that British hip-hop "is more healthy" than American hip-hop, and is more about making the music than is it about exploiting wealth or hitting it rich.

 Wiley was appointed a Member of the Order of the British Empire (MBE) in the 2018 New Year Honours for services to Music.

-Success followed The Streets' 2002 album Original Pirate Material, and he became one of the first of the new breed of British hip hop artists to gain respectable sales, though his verbal style resulted in him being shunned by many artists in the scene.
-Such success has caused a surge in media exposure of other British hip hop acts.
+Success followed The Streets' 2002 album Original Pirate Material, and he became one of the first of the new breed of British hip-hop artists to gain respectable sales, though his verbal style resulted in him being shunned by many artists in the scene.
+Such success has caused a surge in media exposure of other British hip-hop acts.
 Welsh rap group Goldie Lookin Chain also achieved chart success with their tongue-in-cheek take on hip-hop.
 Key records such as Skinnyman's Council Estate of Mind, and Klashnekoff's The Sagas Of... were released, cementing the reputations of the artists and opening up the floor for new artists to emerge.
 Labels Low Life Records, run by prominent political rapper Braintax, and Young N' Restless started and became the starting point for many.
 At the same time, just as garage was losing momentum, grime was creating interest.
-Wiley's Treddin' on Thin Ice was a cornerstone of the genre, and one-time friend Dizzee Rascal won a Mercury Music Prize for his debut Boy in da Corner.
+Dizzee Rascal would release his debut studio album Boy in da Corner in 2003 to widespread critical acclaim and would go on to win the Mercury Prize and be certified Platinum by the British Phonographic Industry (BPI), while Wiley's Treddin' on Thin Ice (2004) became a cornerstone of the genre.
 From then on, grime artists were the only MC's for interested record labels, and UK Hip-Hop's momentum dried up.

 Chipmunk (left) and Skepta (right) with American rapper Sean Combs in 2011.
 Combs has also given recognition to Stormzy.